 When it comes to effects, Playadito Despalada is an amazing example and showcase of what people love about yerba mate so much — a gradual, but steady and long-lasting energy that slowly picks you up, clears your mind and puts you in a highly productive state without any withdrawal or crashing afterwards.
 The energy was never over the top, it just always felt “right”, so in my opinion this is a perfect morning mate that I appreciated having by my side during the periods of work when I needed productivity, creativity and focus.
 Materos beware: even though Playadito Despalada is not an extremely caffeinated yerba mate, it certainly gave me a noticeable buzz when I drank it in the evening and made it harder for me to go to sleep, so it is not recommended to enjoy it in the second half of the day.

-Special thanks to Un-Mate Poland for providing Playadito Despalada for this review!
+Special thanks to Un Mate for providing Playadito Despalada for this review!